- Highs: Affordable fixed transaction rate of 1.95%. Pay-as-you-go: no contractual lock in, monthly fees or set up costs to worry about.

 To Sum up, on SumUp

 SumUp is likely to be a player in the years to come, having been launched in 14 countries since it was established in 2012.
+The merger with competitor Payleven in 2016, has made it one of the two biggest mobile point of sale companies in Europe along with Swedish iZettle.

 Apart from Ireland, the company has rolled out services to the UK, Austria, Belgium, Brazil, France, Germany, Spain, Switzerland, Italy, the Netherlands, Poland, Portugal and Russia.